- Find Your Major

 National Conference for Engaged Scholarship on Foster Alumni

-The National Conference for Engaged Scholarship on Foster Alumni and other traditionally hidden college populations will bring together diverse researchers in higher education, social work, and other fields to consider current research and to form interdisciplinary research teams for empirical research studies to be conducted in the 14-16 months following the conference.
+The National Conference for Engaged Scholarship on Foster Alumni and other traditionally hidden college populations brings together diverse researchers in higher education, social work, and other fields to consider current research and to form interdisciplinary research teams for empirical research studies to be conducted in the 18 months following the conference.
+The inaugural conference was held in Washington D.C. in February 2020.
 A follow-up national conference is planned for Sept.
 15-16, 2021.

-To receive direct email updates about the conference and copies of the related bi-monthly series of research summaries, The Scholar-Practitioner, click here.
+To receive direct email updates about the conference, click here.

 General Conference Goals: